aLDERlAKE-evo/MexicanInAmericaWithoutPapers/README.md

+DISCLAIMER: This is solely created for educational purposes, i do not own or run any of these streaming services or servers.

-# Watch anything for free
+# Watch anything for free!!!
 This extension is purely made for experimental purposes.
 It enables you to stream any movie or web series available in the market after it leaves the cinema halls.